 I have heard it said that you should lock your car around here in the summer, not to prevent theft but to foil the gardeners who troll parking lots looking for open cars where they can leave their excess zucchini.

-Considering what recently happened to my car, this sounds like a major trade up in terms of larceny.
+, this sounds like a major trade up in terms of larceny.

 Also, I happen to love zucchini and its yellow cousins.
 Even now, when the faucets are full-on open, I love them.
 How can you not love a plant that is so supremely organized and efficient that it can crank out these handsome items